mrocabado/super-simple-scheduling-system/README.md

 JSON was chosen as the data exchange format.

 ### DB implementation (com.mrocabado.s4.db.*)
-This an in-memory, map-based mock implementation of the repository interfaces defined in Domain/Core layer.
+This is an in-memory, map-based mock implementation of the repository interfaces defined in Domain/Core layer.
 This could be changed to use a real DB engine with no impact in Domain/Core. ([Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle) Principle)

 ## Pending aspects